skydiablo/AsyncEventDispatcherBundle/README.md

                     tags:
                         - { name: async_event_serializer, event: your_simple_event_name }

-  * a more tricky event with complex objects in it or doctrine entitys, needs a custom event serializer. it is in your hand how to serialize and deserialize the event data. create your serializer and implement `SkyDiablo\AsyncEventDispatcherBundle\Serializer\EventSerializerInterface` interface. define this new serializer in known style.
+  * Trickier events with complex objects or doctrine entities need a custom event serializer.
+You can choose how you want to serialize and deserialize the event data.
+Create your serializer and implement the `SkyDiablo\AsyncEventDispatcherBundle\Serializer\EventSerializerInterface` interface.
+Define this new serializer as explained above.

-  for now on, all you listener/subscriber as tagged for async handling will run in an async scope. beware, events without serializer will be ignored and never handled!
+  From now on, all your listeners/subscribers which are tagged for async handling will run in an async scope.
+Attention: events without serializers will be ignored and are never handled!
- * the core of the async event handling is an CLI command. run this command in an cycle interval (like cronjob):
+ * The core of the async event handling is a CLI command.
+Run this command in cyclic interval (i. e. cronjob-style):

             $ php bin/console async_event_dispatcher --iterate-amount 5

-   this command will handle 5 events in this run, default are 10 events.
+   This command will handle 5 events in this run, the default is set to handle 10 events in one run.

-thats it!
+Thats it!

 E) Extra
 ----------------------
-In some situations, you need the request scope of triggering the event? this mean, you can get the current request in async event handler.
+In some situations you might need the scope of the request where the event was thrown.
+To use the scope of that request in the async event handler, do the following:

     /**
-     * injected in some propper ways
+     * Inject in a propper way
      * @var \Symfony\Component\HttpFoundation\RequestStack
      */
     private $requestStack;

     public function someEventHandler(YourEvent $event) {
-        // so you can request the current request in async event handler!
+        // You can request the current request in the async event handler like this
         $currentRequest = $this->requestStack->getCurrentRequest();
     }

-there are some simple solutions:
+There are some simple solutions:

- * implement `SkyDiablo\AsyncEventDispatcherBundle\Event\AsyncRequestScopeEventInterface` interface in your custom event
+ * Implement the `SkyDiablo\AsyncEventDispatcherBundle\Event\AsyncRequestScopeEventInterface` interface in your custom event
- * define request scope in subscriber config:
+ * Define request scope in the subscriber config:

         class ExceptionSubscriber implements EventSubscriberInterface
         {